JayHaff/Simple-login/README.md

 # Simple-login

-This a simple login appliction written in C# WPF
+This a simple login application  written in C# WPF